 Listed Activity No(s): Describe the relevant Basic Assessment Activity(ies) in writing as per Listing Notice 1 (GN No. R. 983) Describe the portion of the development that relates to the applicable listed activity as per the project description.
 Identify if the activity is development / development and operational / decommissioning / expansion / expansion and operational.
-N/A Listed Activity No(s): Describe the relevant Basic Assessment Activity(ies) in writing as per Listing Notice 3 (GN No. R. 985) Describe the portion of the development that relates to the applicable listed activity as per the project description.
+Listed Activity No(s): Describe the relevant Basic Assessment Activity(ies) in writing as per Listing Notice 3 (GN No. R. 985) Describe the portion of the development that relates to the applicable listed activity as per the project description.
 Identify if the activity is development / development and operational / decommissioning / expansion / expansion and operational.
-3 "The development of masts or towers of any material or type used for telecommunication broadcasting or radio transmission purposes where the mast or tower- (a) is to be placed on a site not previously used for this purpose; and (b) will exceed 15 metres in height- The proposed development of a 25m high telecommunications mast that is located outside the urban area of Paarl. but excluding attachments to existing buildings and masts on rooftops".
-Development and Operational i.
+3 "The development of masts or towers of any material or type used for telecommunication broadcasting or radio transmission purposes where the mast or tower- (a) is to be placed on a site not previously used for this purpose; and (b) will exceed 15 metres in height-but excluding attachments to existing buildings and masts on rooftops". i.
 Western Cape: "i.
 All areas outside urban areas; ii.
 Areas designated for conservation use in Spatial Development Frameworks adopted by the competent authority, or zoned for a conservation purpose, within urban areas; or iii.
 Areas zoned for use as public open space or equivalent zoning within urban areas".
+The proposed development of a 25m high telecommunications mast that is located outside the urban area of Knysna.
+Development and Operational

-$\underline{\textbf{W}}$ aste management activities in terms of the NEM: WA (GN No. 921):
+Waste management activities in terms of the NEM: WA (GN No. 921):

-Listed Activity No(s): management activity in writing as per GN No. 921 to the applicable listed activity as per the project description N/A
+HEIR CONTINUES IN TOTALS OF THE TREET, THE TAIL THE PERSON FOR Category A Describe the relevant Category A waste Describe the portion of the development that relates Listed management activity in writing as per GN No. 921 to the applicable listed activity as per the project Activity description No(s): N/A